 Which Metal is Good for a Wedding Ring?

 When searching for types of men’s wedding bands, you will find that metals usually fall into two categories: cool metals and warm metals.
-Cool metals include those with a silver or grey hue, such as platinum, palladium and white gold, while warm metals include yellow and rose gold.
+Cool metals include those with a silver or grey hue, such as platinum, palladium and white gold, while warm metals include yellow gold and rose gold.
 All precious metals used in jewellery are alloys, or a mix of metals used to increase strength, durability and sometimes colour.
 Like the ring profile, the metal you choose says something about you, so it should align with your personal preferences and style.

 Palladium is also a naturally silvery-white colour metal, belonging to the platinum group of metals, and has a slightly darker colour than platinum or white gold.
 Lighter than platinum and also strong and hypoallergenic, palladium offers an alternative to platinum.